taymosier/ebay_crawler/README.md

 **In order for this app to function  properly, you must include your own APP ID KEY on line 170**

-This program was written for a friend who needed to import and interpret data through Tableau for his MS in Applied Analytics at Appalachian State University.
+This program was written for a friend who needed to import and interpret data through Tableau for his Applied Analytics Masters Program at Appalachian State University.

 Code is heavily commented with the intention of explaining how